kylegranger/ImageScaling/README.md

 # ImageScaling:  Power-of-Two Upscaling & Downscaling
-This code included a C++ port of John Costella's 'Magic Kernel', which he wrote in C#.
+This code is a C++ port of John Costella's 'Magic Kernel', which he wrote in C#.
 It is a 1:3:3:1 convolution filter in one dimension.

 This is implemented as part of a simple bitmap class and simple file format.
 The bitmap class handles 16-bit linear data primarily, in 4 channels.
 I am using this for stereoscopic computer graphics for digital cinema.